reifyhealth/specmonstah/README.md

 ### Visualization

-Sometimes you want to inspect aall the work that Specmonstah is doing for you.
+Sometimes you want to inspect all the work that Specmonstah is doing for you.
 One way to do that is to produce an image of the entities Specmonstah produces, and their relationships: